Township (video game): Gameplay

-Township encourages interactions between players by joining Co-ops or Clans.
-Through these, members are able to ask for help with fulfilling orders, donate planes and trains to other players, and take part in regatta races.
-Later on, developers added chat to boost the social aspect of Township.
-In addition, players can invite Facebook followers to expand in-game friend lists.
-As a reward to involved players, the "Daily Bonus" is used, which is awarded after playing for five days in a row.
+Township encourages interactions between players by joining 'teams' (formerly 'Co-ops') and making in-game 'friends'.
+Through the team mechanism, members are able to ask for help with fulfilling orders, filling orders for other players, and taking part in an in-game 'Regatta' against other teams, which rewards additional materials if won.
+Later on, the developers added a chat function to boost the social aspect of Township.
+As a reward to regular players, a "Daily Bonus" mechanism is used, which is awarded after playing for multiple days in a row.